 Standard University subject fee, plus any local transport costs and meals.

 Students allocated to Sydney:

-Standard University subject fee, plus an additional fee of $1427.
-Additional fee includes a 4 person share apartment, 2 x twin rooms, 2 x bathrooms and a fully equipped kitchen.
+Standard University subject fee, plus an additional fee between $1300 - $1500.
+Additional fee includes a 4 person share apartment with 2 x twin rooms, 2 x bathrooms, fully equipped kitchen & laundry facilities and free WIFI.
 This fee does not include your airfare, local transport, meals or spending money.